 - If a question specifies an answer form, such as a + b*sqrt(2), please adhere to the specified form.

 Scoring and Awards

-- Students are also ranked individually in the subject tests.
-The top 3 individuals of each subject test in each division are recognized.
+- Zermelo Division Only: Students are ranked individually in the four subject tests.
+The top 3 individuals of each subject test are recognized.
 These scores are calculated through a method that accounts for test item difficulty and normalizes the scores between tests.

 - High-placement ties will be broken using tiebreaker rounds.
-Tiebreaker rounds will be held in the grading room during the activity.
+Tiebreaker rounds will be held in the grading room during the Fun Round.

 - The team score is a weighted sum of the individual, Team Round, and Guts Round scores.
 The top 5 teams in each division will be recognized.

-- The highest scoring 6th grade student in the Pascal division will receive the Eric Walstein Award, in honor of Mr. Eric Walstein, former math teacher and math team coach at Blair.
+- The highest scoring 6th grade student in the Zermelo division will receive the Young Scholar Award.